Dacia Duster SUV - Interior & comfort

 Bi-Fuel Dusters are fitted with an aftermarket-looking LPG gauge and button to the right of the steering wheel.
 This shows the amount of LPG in the 35-litre tank and allows the driver to switch between LPG and petrol, once the system has reached its operating temperature.
 It will automatically switch the fuel supply back to petrol when the LPG tank is empty.

-The simple-to-understand Dacia Duster range is split into four trim levels: Access, Essential, Comfort and Prestige.
-Access cars are refreshingly basic: there’s no radio or climate control as standard, and you have to make do with 16-inch steel wheels and a single-piece folding rear seat.
-Electric front windows, black plastic bumpers, stop-start and a locking central differential (on four-wheel-drive versions) come as standard, but that’s about it.
-All models get LED daytime running lights, though.
+The simple-to-understand Dacia Duster range is split into three trim levels: Essential, Comfort and Prestige.
+The Access trim has been discontinued, and was refreshingly basic: there was no radio or climate control as standard, and you had to make do with 16-inch steel wheels and a single-piece folding rear seat.
+Electric front windows, black plastic bumpers, stop-start and a locking central differential (on four-wheel-drive versions) came as standard, but that was about it.
+All models got LED daytime running lights, though.

-Essential costs a little extra but adds more standard kit, including DAB radio, air-conditioning, 16-inch silver steel wheels, 60:40 split rear seats, black roof bars, front fog lights, a height-adjustable driver’s seat, plus Bluetooth connectivity, auxiliary input and a USB connection for MP3 players.
-More colour options open up (over the limited Access pallette) for Essential buyers, too.
+Despite its position as the base model, the Essential trim is well equipped, with DAB radio, air-conditioning, 16-inch silver steel wheels, 60:40 split rear seats, black roof bars, front fog lights, a height-adjustable driver’s seat, plus Bluetooth connectivity, auxiliary input, a USB connection for MP3 players and cruise control with a speed limiter.

-Special edition SE Twenty cars get 17-inch diamond-cut alloy wheels, a multi-view parking camera with sensors, blind-spot warning and unique blue accented exterior and interior styling.
-The top-spec Prestige trim level gets upgraded upholstery, climate control, heated and electrically adjustable door mirrors and keyless entry.
+The top-spec Prestige trim level gets 17-inch alloy wheels, upgraded upholstery, a multiview camera system, wireless smartphone connectivity, climate control, heated and electrically adjustable door mirrors and keyless entry.